-The applicant must describe -
+The applicant must describe:

 - 1. Measurement (up to 5 points) What strategy or strategies will the organization utilize to measure its outputs and outcomes?
-Points will be given to organizations that propose performance indicators that evaluate outcomes and/or outputs and that can result in reliable, valid data.
-This description should include but is not limited to describing: - a) data collection methods to measure outputs and outcomes; and - b) technological tools in place to capture, maintain, and share data - 2.
-Accountability (up to 5 points) What strategies will be developed to assure applicant accountability to the stated outputs and outcomes?
-This description should include but is not limited to describing:
+Points are given to organizations that propose outputs, outcomes, and methods that can result in reliable, valid data.
+This description should include but is not limited to: - (a) quantifiable outputs and outcomes that measure progress on the goals identified in the Factor 3, SOW; - (b) data collection methods used to measure outputs and outcomes and the frequency of data collection; - (c) technological tools in place to capture, maintain, and share data; and - (d) an explanation of how the applicant's data will be validated.